ben-denzler/Cafe-Database/README.md

 This project provides a terminal-based interface for cafe customers to browse the cafe's menu, search for items by name/category, place orders, and update their orders.
 Users must log in with credentials to access the system, which validates whether they are a manager or a regular customer.
 Managers have the additional privileges of editing menu items and updating others' profiles.

+This project was completed for a database course to gain practice with Java and SQL.

 ## Features

 - **Customer Interface**